awslabs/clickstream-analytics-on-aws/docs/en/architecture.md

 1. Amazon EventBridge is used to trigger the ETL jobs periodically.
 2. The configurable time-based scheduler invokes an AWS Lambda function.
-3. The Lambda function will kick off an EMR Serverless application based on Spark to process a batch of clickstream events.
+3. The Lambda function kicks off an EMR Serverless application based on Spark to process a batch of clickstream events.
 4. The EMR Serverless application uses the configurable transformer and enrichment plug-ins to process the clickstream events from the source S3 bucket.
 5. After processing the clickstream events, the EMR Serverless application sinks the processed events to the sink S3 bucket.